LawSense Dealing With Difficult Parents Masterclass

 12.05 Chairperson’s Introduction

-12.10 Developing/Updating Policies to Effectively Manage Difficult Parents and Ensure You Meet Obligations to Staff, Students and Other Parents and Stakeholders
+12.10 Developing/Updating Policies and Registers to Effectively Manage Difficult Parents and Ensure You Meet Obligations to Staff, Students and Other Parents and Stakeholders

 • Exploring best practice frameworks encompassing polices for: